Proving Mathematical Statements

 Direct Proofs#

-Choose a representatives from sets
+Choose a representatives $x, y \ldots$ from sets $S, T, \ldots$

-Use the representatives to show that the open sentence is true.
+Use the representatives to show that the open sentence $P(x)$ is true.
 Starting from left hand side and working our way to the right hand side

 Never begin by assuming that the open sentence is true!